Harbour-Dog/parlay-maker/README.md

     that allows the bettor to control their ROI and amount of risk taken. (https://en.wikipedia.org/wiki/Kelly_criterion)

+ This app was built with:
+ HTML  -  CSS  -  JS

+ WHAT WAS MY MOTIVATION IN BUILDING THIS APP?
+    I love me some sports betting!
+I've managed several bankrolls that myself and friends have set up over the last 15 years, and this is exactly the type of tool that I had always wanted to have at my fingertips.

  WHAT IS THE BANKROLL AND BETTING STRATEGY SECTION FOR?
     This section sets up the variable that are required to determine what your optimal bet sizes are.